mathspp/mathspp/pages/02.blog/building-a-python-compiler-and-interpreter-09-short-circuiting/item.md

 ===

-# Building a Python compiler and interpreter – 09 Boolean operators
+# Building a Python compiler and interpreter – 09 short-circuiting

 This is the 9th article of the [“Building a Python compiler and interpreter” series][series-link], so make sure you've gone through the first eight articles before tackling this one!